Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 ## 2. Create and Reference the Canvas Element

-Once everything is ready, you can open the `src/App.js` file and delete all the boilerplate to left just a functional component and add a canvas element inside.
-Then import the `useRef` hook from `react` and create a reference to the canvas through the ref attribute.
+Once everything is ready, you can open the `src/App.js` file and delete all the boilerplate to left just a functional component.
+Then add a canvas element inside, and import the `useRef` hook from `react` and create a reference to the canvas through the `ref` attribute.

 ```jsx
 // canvas/src/App.js